petrarca95/Notes/topics/Spring-in-Action-5th/ch1.md

 - A controller that fetches ingredient info and passes it to the View
 - a View template that integrates that will have data fetched and be displayed to the browser

+Note:
-Note: we are deferring DB functionality to focus on Spring MVC, we will refactor to add DB in chapter 3
+- we are deferring DB functionality to focus on Spring MVC, we will refactor to add DB in chapter 3
+- For now, our controller is only responsible for providing the ingredients to the View

 #### 2.1.1 Establishing the domain
 - an applications domain is the subject area it addresses.
 The ideas and concepts that influence the understanding of the app

-**For this app the domain includes:**
+**For this app the domain includes objects such as:**
 - Tacos
 - Customer
 - Ingredients